onleetosh/One-Place/README.md

 - DELETE /api/categories/{id} - Delete categories by categoryId

 - Profile
-- GET /api/profile - View profiles
+- GET /api/profile - View profile of current user logged in
-- PUT /api/profile - Update a profile
+- PUT /api/profile - Update a profile of current user logged in

 - Cart

-- GET /api/cart - View the current shopping cart
+- GET /api/cart - View the shopping cart
-- POST /api/cart/products/{id} - Add a product to the shopping cart 12
+- POST /api/cart/products/{id} - Add a product to the shopping cart
-- PUT /api/cart/products/{id} - Update a product by productId  12
+- PUT /api/cart/products/{id} - Update a product by productId
-- DELETE /api/cart/{itemId} - Remove an item from the cart 13
+- DELETE /api/cart/{itemId} - Remove an item from the cart

 - Orders